Stephen and I have lived in Chicago for 17 years and every year there’s a day that we’ve coined, The Day.

 The Day is highly anticipated, but it’s unexpected.

-Sometimes it comes sooner; sometimes it comes later, but always happens.
+Sometimes it comes sooner; sometimes it comes later, but it always happens.

 There are no leaves.
 There’s no green.